- 08 January 2009 | Windsurfing

 After four days of waiting for the wind, the organisers made the decision to move to a new location for day 5 (Fri 2 Jan).
 It was a very brave decision that paid off.
 El Paraiso, 60 miles North of Ancon was indeed windy.

 After a 6.30am start from home base at Ancon, competitors were met by an offshore 16 knot wind with flat water in the middle of the desert.
 We did four races at El Paraiso.

 I found it difficult to get used to the shifty conditions at first and finished the first two races 5th and 2nd overall and 2nd Master in both.
 Riszard Pikul from Poland already beat me two years ago in Belgium also for the Youth and Masters.
 It seemed he had retained his advantage.

 In the third race, I finished about 5th overall but made sure I covered Riszard so I got 1st place in the Masters.
 In the fourth race, I finally found speed in stronger winds and led the whole fleet by a good margin.
 In the last downwind, I just left one of the Youths slip past by playing safe.

-Richard Jones posted 8th, 8th, 9th, 9th in the Youths with a slighly unfortunate change up to 10.7 in the last race as the wind picked up.
+Richard Jones posted 8th, 8th, 9th, 9th in the Youths with a slightly unfortunate change up to 10.7 in the last race as the wind picked up.